Hrusta/Hrusta/README.md

 #

- <h3>Faris coding story</h3>
+ <h3>👨‍💻 Faris Coding Story</h3>

-  I am Faris Hrustic, a student of Trece Gymnasium, majoring in IT.
+  I am Faris Hrustic, a student of Treca gimnazija, majoring in IT.
 I have been interested in the IT industry for many years.
-In elementary school, I started learning phyton and making games for beginners.
+In middle school, I started learning phyton and making simple games.
 Then I continued to research and frontend got me interested.
 After passing javascript courses, I started to learn React and practice it practically.

 [website]: https://hrusta.github.io/faris-final-portfolio/